 - Hide all electrical cords as best as possible.

 - Lock cabinets, especially those that contain food or medications, toxic chemicals, and other household items that may be dangerous.

 - Keep houseplants up high where your dog cannot chew their leaves.

 - Get a trash can with a locking lid or keep the bin behind closed doors.

 - Keep laundry, shoes, and other small items out of reach.
 Puppies sometimes chew on and/or swallow these.

-The best way to keep your puppy safe is to supervise your puppy at all times.
+The best way to keep your puppy safe is to supervise it at all times.
 Keep your puppy in a crate while you are away (just avoid leaving for more than a few hours when your puppy is still young).
-A puppy should not have the full run of the house until he is older and well-trained.Continue to 5 of 7 below.
+A puppy should not have the full run of the house until it is older and well-trained.Continue to 5 of 7 below.

 05 of 07

 You're going to need plenty of dog supplies before you bring home your new puppy.
-Start with the basics before you end up with a bunch of stuff you don't need, like toys your puppy doesn't enjoy or beds your puppy won't sleep in.
+Start with the basics before you end up with a bunch of stuff you don't need such as toys your puppy doesn't enjoy or beds your puppy won't sleep in.
 You'll definitely need a few essentials to begin:

 - Basic four- to six-foot leash (later you can get an extra-long one for training)